 - Can the objectives be achieved in the 60 or 90 minutes allotted for this workshop?

 - Is the information new enough and innovative?

 - Is the overall quality of the proposal sufficient?

 - Is there an audience interactive element in the workshop?

-- Does the information have relevance for the rest of Europe?
+- Does the information have relevance for the rest of the world?

 The organiser, chair and presenters will be notified of the acceptance of their proposal(s) by 15 April 2020, and the score will be added in the abstract submission system.
 This means you will have to log in to find out the decision on your workshop.
 Please make sure you inform the presenters and panellists of your workshop – if accepted – so they are aware to register for the conference.

 Amendments to the abstract are possible until 1 March by re-entering the database.
 Between 1 March and 15 April, the abstracts cannot be amended.
 Accepted abstracts can be corrected from 15 April until 1 June.
 After 1 June corrections are no longer possible.

 Further instructions for authors whose abstracts are accepted for oral, pitch or poster presentation are posted on the website.

 In case presenters/panellists are unable to attend the WCPH 2020 Congress, a substitute presenter may take his/her place.